isomerpages/mse-sggreenplan/_key-focus-areas/5-resilient-future.md

 ![Resilient Future](/images/framework/framework_resilientfuture.jpg)

-#### We will mitigate and adapt to climate change – our efforts have already begun.
+#### Our efforts to mitigate and adapt to climate change have already begun.

 - Against rising sea levels, we are developing new solutions and better understanding of our coastlines.
 - We will put in place the physical defences to protect our coastlines along East Coast, around Lim Chu Kang, Sungei Kadut, and Jurong Island.